turingschool/curriculum/source/projects/idea_box.markdown

 => [{:title=>"diet", :description=>"pizza all the time"}, {:title=>"exercise", :description=>"play video games"}]
 {% endirb %}

-#### Saving real ideas
+Note that the second idea that came back had our modified description.

+### Saving Real Ideas

-Rather than saving the same tired pizza idea every time, let's let our idea instance save the real title and description to the database.
+Rather than saving the same pizza idea every time, let's save data passed in when the `Idea` instance is created:

-I want this to look something like this:

 ```ruby
 $ idea = Idea.new("app", "social network for dogs")
 $ idea.save
 ```

+#### Try It

 What happens if we try doing this in IRB?